skypilot-org/airflow-provider-skypilot/example_dags/README.md

 [sky_gcp_credentials.py](sky_gcp_credentials.py) includes the definition of the DAG.
 This example demonstrates how to use Google Cloud Platform credentials stored in Airflow connections with SkyPilot tasks.
 It involves the following stage:

 1. **GCP Integration Task**: Sets up Google Cloud SDK, authenticates using provided credentials, and displays the current GCP identity to verify proper credential configuration

+### Example 7: Git Workdir integration

+[sky_git_workdir.py](sky_git_workdir.py) includes the definition of the DAG.
+This example demonstrates how to sync contents from a Git repo to a remote cluster so that you can run your code on the cluster.

+1. **Git Workdir Task**: Runs commands under the cloned Git workdir.

 ## Running the Examples